NixonSchool/FocusX/README.md

 > ⚠️ **IMPORTANT:** You **must** run FocusX as **Administrator** at least once to enable Hardcore Mode (auto-start, input blocking, etc).
 > <br>
 > It might take a while before I make a new updated version, so bear with me if I don't respond or make new updates.
 > 💬 I am never super active online — just came here to drop this tool and dip.
+> Download version 1 if you're not interested in the strict version 2.

 Have a nice time!